-Build a Streamlined Woodshed
+Build a Modular Modern Woodshed

 Synopsis: This simple woodshed can be built in a weekend, and sized up or down as needed.
 A detailed drawing and materials list shows the type and dimensions of lumber and hardware needed for construction, while photographs illustrate the process of building the shed, from preparing the base on concrete and/or gravel, to cutting the parts, to assembling the floor, walls, and roof.